-The good news is that a study by the Financial Planning Standards Council found that when couples talk about their finances, they argue less.
+The good news is that a study by FP Canada found that when couples talk about their finances, they argue less.
 But simply talking about finances isn't enough.
 Couples need to know how to talk about money and need a strategy for spending and saving.
 Joining me this afternoon is Moira Somers a psychologist who specializes in money issues and who can help you and your spouse get on the same page about your household finances.
 Welcome, Dr. Somers.

 Dr. Moira Somers: Thank you, Kelley.

 So marriage and money.
 Tell us what we need to know.

 Dr. Moira Somers: The most important thing to realize Kelley is that marriage can be an economic powerhouse.
 In fact, a solid, vital marriage is probably one of the biggest predictors of financial security and well-being throughout the lifespan.
 So it’s important to keep it vital and it’s important to have the money conversations that sustain it.

 Now before a person even thinks about getting married or moving in with someone else, what advice do you have for them to think about?